Working on tickets

 2. Select the appropriate form type.
 This will most likely match the request type of the originating ticket.

-4. Submit the ticket using the form.
+4. Submit the ticket using the Create Ticket button.